Skip to main content

 • character development

-• “Character design - easily the best aspect of the game after gameplay itself, and it's not just in their design - they all exhibit different facial expressions when attacking, emoting, taking damage, etc. The characters all have a unique charm that will put a smile on your face.”
+• “Character design - easily the best aspect of the game after gameplay itself; not just in their design, but each character exhibits different facial expressions when attacking, emoting, or taking damage, giving them unique charm.”

 • “Most downright terrible character design I've ever seen in a game.”